 Playing GoPro CineForm MOV Files in VLC

 Normally, VLC is a reliable, free app to play a huge number of video formats.
 It has long been my go-to video player.
-But VLC won’t play videos encoded in the GoPro CineForm format because the format is proprietory.
-And while the CineForm format is free for many (although not all) uses, it’s still a proprietory format.
+But VLC won’t play videos encoded in the GoPro CineForm format because the format is proprietary.
+And while the CineForm format is free for many (although not all) uses, it’s still a proprietary format.

-But that might change.
+It’s possible that might change.
 As GoPro writes: “When the GoPro CineForm codec becomes SMPTE standardized (in progress), it is likely that VLC will support it at that time.”
+But that is looking increasingly unlikely now.